graemetlloyd/ProjectBlackFish/Input data/SourceList.md

 Bianucci, G., Pesci, F., Collareta, A. and Tinelli, C., 2019.
 A new Monodontidae (Cetacea, Delphinoidea) from the lower Pliocene of Italy supports a warm-water origin for narwhals and white whales. *Journal of Vertebrate Paleontology*, **39**, e1645148.

+Bianucci, G., de Muizon, C., Urbina, M. and Lambert, O., 2020.
+Extensive diversity and disparity of the early Miocene platanistoids (Cetacea, Odontoceti) in the Southeastern Pacific (Chilcatay Formation, Peru). *Life*, **10**, 1-62.

 Bisconti, M., 2008.
 Morphology and phylogenetic relationships of a new eschrichtiid genus (Cetacea: Mysticeti) from the Early Pliocene of northern Italy. *Zoological Journal of the Linnean Society*, **153**, 161-186.

 Bisconti, M., 2010.
 New description of &quot;*Megaptera*&quot; *hubachi* Dathe, 1983 based on the holotype skeleton held in the Museum fur Naturkunde, Berlin. *Quaderni del Museo di storia naturale di Livorno*, **23**, 37-68.